 I am often asked early in the pregnancy about when to have gestational diabetes mellitus (GDM) screening, with the patient under the impression that is should be done as soon as possible.
 This is not the case.

 Sometimes, because of indications that a pregnant woman is at higher risk of gestational diabetes, GDM screening is done in the first trimester of pregnancy.
-If the early GDM result is normal the screening will need to be repeated at 26 to 28 weeks pregnant.
+If the early GDM result is normal the screening will need to be repeated at 26 to 28 weeks pregnancy.

 Mechanism of GDM

 Pregnancy hormones, made by the placenta, work to help prevent the mother from developing low blood sugar, which is dangerous for her unborn baby.
 They do this by resisting the actions of insulin, the hormone responsible for getting sugar from the blood into the tissues.
 Consequently, there is a progressive increase in blood sugar levels (impaired glucose intolerance) during pregnancy.
 To counteract this and try to decrease blood sugar levels, the mother’s pancreas makes more insulin.
 Usually, the mother’s pancreas can produce enough insulin to overcome the effect of the pregnancy hormones.
 A pregnant woman needs two or three times more insulin than normal.
 If her pancreas gland is unable to produce this much insulin, her blood sugar level rises and GDM develops.